 A few women sought shelter with friends or neighbours.
 Others entered new relationships.
 Some tried to survive alone, but this usually meant earning money, and job options and rates of pay for women were very limited.

 Women campaigning for the vote were acutely aware of the domestic issues many married women had to contend with.
 A pamphlet written by Kate Sheppard in 1892 asked: ‘Is it right that while the loafer, the gambler, the drunkard, and even the wife-beater has a vote, earnest, educated and refined women are denied it?’2

-Divorce was expensive, making it an option only for the rich, and it was difficult to obtain.
-Divorced people became social outcasts.
-For these reasons, divorce was rare.
+Divorce was expensive and difficult to obtain, making it an option only for the rich.
+Divorced people also became social outcasts, so divorce was rare.

 For much of the 20th century, marriage was widely promoted as the ultimate goal for women, so their educational and work opportunities were restricted.
 As a consequence, women’s lower status within society, and within marriage, continued.
 Domestic violence, which exploited and reinforced this power imbalance, remained common.
 Between 1956 and 1969, for example, 30% of all common assaults recorded occurred within families.

 This violence was often trivialised or ignored.
 The main goal of the SPWC (later called the Home and Family Society) was to preserve the traditional family unit.
 It was interested only in cases of ‘excessive’ violence, and believed that some women had provoked their abuse.
 Police took a similar approach, and were reluctant to arrest violent men when called to ‘domestic disputes’.
 Many people regarded marriage as a special relationship in which other people should not interfere.

 Women were also often reluctant to report violence – they were scared of complaints not being taken seriously, of renewed violence as a response, and of turning in someone who they might also still love.